aws-samples/sample-stepfunctions-testing-with-testStateAPI/README.md

 =======
 # Step Functions Testing with TestState API

-This project demonstrates comprehensive testing of AWS Step Functions using the **TestState API** with a fluent testing framework.
+This sample demonstrates comprehensive testing of AWS Step Functions using the **TestState API** with a fluent testing framework.
 It showcases advanced testing patterns for complex Step Functions workflows including Map states, Parallel states, Choice states, retry mechanisms, and error handling.

-## 🏗️ Project Overview
+## 🏗️ Overview

-This project provides a complete example of:
+This sample provides a complete example of:
 - **AWS Step Functions TestState API** usage for unit testing state machines
 - **Fluent API testing patterns** with method chaining
 - **Comprehensive test coverage** for all Step Functions state types
 - **CI/CD pipeline** with GitHub Actions
 - **SAM deployment** for serverless applications

-## 📁 Project Structure
+## 📁 Sample Structure

 ```
 sample-stepfunctions-testing-with-testStateAPI/